-If you are involved in a research project that needs to store data long-term, you are welcome to contact PDC Support to discuss purchasing storage from PDC or becoming a pilot user of the PDC iRODS system.
-As the PDC mass storage can be extended fairly easily and cheaply (by buying more tapes for the MSS and extra licenses for the software, or by adding more disks or tapes to the iRODS system), this can be a more economical solution than other storage alternatives such as setting up and then maintaining a tape storage system dedicated just for a single project, or buying storage from commercial companies.
+If you are involved in a research project that needs to store data long-term, you are welcome to contact PDC Support to discuss purchasing storage from PDC.
+As the PDC mass storage can be extended fairly easily and cheaply (by buying more tapes for the MSS and extra licenses for the software), this can be a more economical solution than other storage alternatives such as setting up and then maintaining a tape storage system dedicated just for a single project, or buying storage from commercial companies.

-PDC's Mass Storage System is essentially a large library of magnetic tape cartridges that are accessed using a tape robot.
+When data ceases to be actively used for research, it can be stored in PDC's Mass Storage System or MSS.
+The MSS is essentially a large library of magnetic tape cartridges that are accessed using a tape robot.
 This is a very efficient way to archive data that is not accessed frequently but that needs to be stored for a long time.

 PDC's IBM TS4500 tape library currently has

 - ~3500 available tape slots